Isaac-DeFrain/KFramework/README.md

+(my project management skills are still in their infancy...
+I apologize ahead of time for the scatter-brained organizational scheme)

+This is a work in progress and is quickly evolving.

+# Rholang

+The main Rholang work is going on in `/Languages/GroundedRho`.
+This work started as an implementation of the Rho calculus with ground terms (Bool, Int, String) and name variables.
+It is quickly becoming a full scale implementation of RChain Rholang.

 # K Framework Learning Materials

 I am currently learning K Framework.
 I will compile all of the relevant materials that I encounter/create here.